mikesouza/serverless-deployment-bucket/README.md

 ## Usage

-Configuration of your `serverless.yml` is all that is need.
+Configuration of your `serverless.yml` is all you need.

 There are no custom commands, just run: `sls deploy`